Naseer Bunda

 Naseer Ahmed Bunda (15 May 1932 – 20 March 1993) was a field hockey player from Pakistan.
 He was born in Rawalpindi.

+Family
-Naseer Bunda was one of ten brothers and one sister.
-Two of his brothers died in infancy.

-Naseer's brother, Rasheed Ahmed, was also active in sports, representing both the Pakistan national hockey team and PIA.
-Two of Naseer's sons, Nasir Naseer and Asif Naseer, followed in their father's footsteps, playing for both the Pakistan national team and Pakistan Customs.
+Naseer Bunda was born into a large family with ten brothers and one sister.
+Sporting talent ran in the household, his brother Rasheed Ahmed was also an accomplished athlete, representing both the Pakistan national hockey team and PIA.
+The legacy continued into the next generation, as two of Naseer Bunda’s sons, Nasir Naseer and Asif Naseer, followed in their father’s footsteps and played for both the Pakistan national team and Pakistan Customs.

+Honours and legacy

-Naseer Bunda was awarded the President's Award for Pride of Performance, the Helms Award from the USA, and the Sitara-e-Imtiaz from Pakistan.
-He made his debut in the national hockey team in 1954 during the visit of the West German team to Pakistan.
-He played in the Melbourne Olympics in 1956, the Asian Games in Tokyo in 1958, the Rome Olympics in 1960, and the tour of Malaya and Singapore in 1961.
-At the Asian Games in Jakarta in 1962 he earned two gold medals.
+Naseer Bunda enjoyed a distinguished international hockey career marked by major tournament appearances and historic achievements.
+He made his national debut in 1954 during the West German team’s tour of Pakistan.
+He later represented Pakistan at the Melbourne Olympics in 1956, the Asian Games in Tokyo in 1958, the Rome Olympics in 1960, and the Malaya–Singapore tour in 1961.
+At the 1962 Asian Games in Jakarta, he secured two gold medals.

-At the Rome Olympics in 1960, he scored the only goal of the 1960 Olympics hockey final against India, winning the country’s first Olympic gold medal and ensuring him an "immortal status in Pakistan’s sports history".
+At the Rome Olympics in 1960, he scored the only goal in the hockey final against India, a strike that earned Pakistan its first Olympic gold medal in the sport and cemented his “immortal status in Pakistan’s sports history.”

-He was the captain of the Attock Oil Company hockey club.
-In his international career, he scored 43 goals in 44 appearances for Pakistan.
+Across his international career, Bunda scored 43 goals in 44 appearances for Pakistan.
+At the domestic level, he captained the Attock Oil Company hockey club, further strengthening his leadership reputation.

-Naseer Bunda was awarded the Pride of Performance award by the Government of Pakistan in 1962.
+In recognition of his contributions to sport, he received several prestigious honours, including the President’s Award for Pride of Performance, the Helms Award from the United States, and the Sitara-e-Imtiaz from Pakistan.
+He was formally awarded the Pride of Performance by the Government of Pakistan in 1962.

-Naseer Bunda Hockey Stadium at Islamabad is named after him.
+His enduring impact on Pakistani hockey is commemorated through the Naseer Bunda Hockey Stadium in Islamabad, named in his honour.